Breast Cancer and Weight Changes

 Yes.
 Typically, weight loss in breast cancer patients is due to a poor appetite or nausea which can be a side effect of chemotherapy.

 Are there specific risks that come with weight gain or weight loss?

 Weight gain can increase your risk for developing high blood pressure, heart disease, and diabetes.
 Being overweight also puts you at risk for developing other types of cancers.
-Research has also shown that being overweight can raise your risk of recurrence of breast cancer.
+Research has also shown that being overweight can raise your risk of breast cancer recurring.